Lolindhir/PnP/src/assets_raw/Rules/Classes/Ranger.md

 At 18th level, your mastery of the hunt allows you to strike with devastating precision.
 Whenever you deal damage with Hunter’s Mark, all of its damage dice are doubled.

 ### Level 19: Epic Boon [none]
-You gain an Epic Boon feat (see chapter 5) or another feat of your choice for which you qualify.
+You gain an Epic Boon feat or three other feats of your choice for which you qualify.
 Boon of Dimensional Travel is recommended.

 ### Level 20: Apex of the Hunt [none]
 At 20th level, you embody the ultimate predator, seamlessly maintaining multiple magical effects while relentlessly pursuing your quarry.